era-platform/cene/README.md

 /do-thing-3 result-1 result-2)
 ```

-Since Cene makes continuation-passing style so much more palatable, Cene's **side effects** are monadic, with asynchronous callbacks if they're observable to the outside world.
-If they're not observable to the outside world, they use a world-passing style instead.
-Cene code calls worlds "modes" and "modalities" to call to mind modal logic; world-passing code is effectively parameterized over possible worlds, and if a static type were ascribed to world-passing code, it might show similarities to a modal operator.
+For more information, see [Parendown](https://github.com/lathe/parendown-for-racket), a library we've made to bring this functionality to Racket.

+### Purity and controlled side effects

+Since Cene makes continuation-passing style so much more palatable, Cene's side effects take advantage of this.
+If a side effect needs to be observable by later computations, it uses continuation-passing style (or more specifically, monadic style).

+Side effects that only read from the outside world rather than writing to it use a world-passing style instead.

 ```
 \= Copies one tree of UTF-8 files to another file tree recursively.